We hope you’ll join us for our next tour. Details will be posted in the coming weeks.

 On our tours, you’ll visit places like Caesarea and see the theatre built by King Herod.
 Visit Mount Carmel where Elijah called down fire.
 Enjoy a boat ride on the Sea of Galilee.
 Visit Capernaum and the Mount of Beatitudes.
 Be baptized in the Jordan River.
 Float in the Dead Sea.
 Experience the Holy City of Jerusalem.
 Walk under the modern city on the ancient roads in the Western Wall Tunnels.
 During our tours you’ll also get the chance to visit a ministry or two that First Century Foundations supports!
 You won’t want to miss these special tours of a lifetime!

-To learn more about our tours, please continue scrolling below for more details and our itinerary.
+To learn more about our tours, please continue scrolling below for more details.

 TOUR LEADER: Jeff & Sharon Futers